Ensono/amido.github.io/docs/workloads/azure/data/getting_started/ingest_pipeline_deployment_azure.md

 ## Step 3: Generate project artifacts using Datastacks

-Use the [Datastacks CLI](../etl_pipelines/datastacks.md#using-the-datastacks-cli) to generate the artifacts for the new workload, using the prepared config file (replacing `path_to_config_file/my_config.yaml` with the appropriate path).
-Note, a workload with Data Quality steps requires a data platform with a Databricks workspace:
+Use the [Datastacks CLI](../etl_pipelines/datastacks.md#using-the-datastacks-cli) to generate the artifacts for the new workload, using the prepared config file (replacing `path_to_config_file/my_config.yaml` with the appropriate path).:

 ```bash
 # Activate virtual environment